 Due to the coronavirus illness (COVID-19) we anticipate that there will be some changes in terms of our regular statistical production.
 See the COVID-19 and the production of statistics page for more information.
+From April 2020 and until further notice, experimental claimant count information will be published on the NISRA website at 7am, a change from the standard 9.30am release time.

 Users should note that revisions are to be expected while the Claimant Count series is experimental and improvements are being made to the process.
 The experimental Claimant Count series is subject to three types of revisions: